vitalab/vitalab.github.io/blog/_posts/2021-06-17-uncertainty.md

 where $$\hat{Y}$$ is the predicted class and $$\hat{P}$$ is the predicted probability.

-Calibration is often shown with reliability diagrams [^5] (see figures in following sections).
+Calibration is often shown with reliability diagrams [^5] (see figures in the following sections).
 These diagrams are built by splitting the samples into bins according to their confidence.
 The accuracy for each bin each calculated and should correspond to the average confidence.
 The difference between the accuracy and confidence is known as the gab.
-Averaging the gab for all bins give the expected calibration error (ECE) [^6].
+Averaging the gab for all bins gives the expected calibration error (ECE) [^6].

 ## Uncertainty-error overlap
 In the case of segmentation, the uncertainty of a prediction can be predicted via an uncertainty map.
-An uncertainty map is uncertainty prediction for each pixel.
+An uncertainty map is an uncertainty prediction for each pixel.
 Uncertainty map quality can be evaluated by computing the uncertainty-error overlap.
 Uncertainty-error overlap is computed by obtaining the dice score of the uncertainty map and a pixel-wise error map between the prediction and the groundtruth segmentation map.